 4.Get proper good quality walking socks:

 Get the quality cotton socks that match with boots, wear the same socks that you intend to use in Bhutan Trek.
-Look for materials such as Coolmax that has sweat-wicking properties.
+Look for materials such as Coolmax that have sweat-wicking properties.

 5.Train yourself to walk at least 5 to 6 hours daily: